 As a straight-forward example, a false dichotomy arising from the incorrect application of the "excluded middle" can be demonstrated with a basic system of signal lights on a motor-vehicle.
 While these signal lights are best known for communicating the driver's intention to perform a left-hand or right-hand turn or lane change, limiting the options to "left" and "right" signalling is a false dichotomy because it unnecessarily excludes the default of "not signalling."
 (Also, this is not the only possibility since a well-known fourth "hazard lights" option utilizes both sets of signal lights simultaneously to indicate a temporary full stop due to a mechanical breakdown, etc.)

 Along this line of thought is that "not believing that deities exists" (atheism) is distinctly different from "believeing that deities do not exist" (anti-theism) and its opposite of "believing that one or more deities do exist" (theism).
-While for former does not carry a burden of proof since it is not an assertion, a belief, or a claim, the remaining two are actively-held beliefs that do carry burdens of proof insofar as they are like claims or assertions, and/or when others are also expected to hold the same beliefs.
+While the former does not carry a burden of proof since it is not an assertion, a belief, or a claim, the remaining two are belief-positions that do carry burdens of proof insofar as they qualify as claims or assertions, and/or are extended to become expectations that others should take up the same belief-positions.

-In summary, applying the Principle of the Excluded Middle to choices that aren't naturally limited to "true" and "false" is illogical, even though some debaters have been known to use it in an attempt to force a burden of proof onto adversaries who have not taken a position.
+In summary, applying the Principle of the Excluded Middle to choices that aren't naturally limited to "true" and "false" is illogical, even though some debaters have been known to utilize this principle in an attempt to force a burden of proof onto adversaries who hold to a valid alternative or to no position at all.
 Therefore, the attitude that an individual only has the option of "believing in deities" (theism) or "believing that deities don't exist" (anti-theism) is illogical and qualifies as a bifurcation fallacy because it excludes the valid and default option of "not believing in any deities" (atheism).

 |Home | Purpose | Etymology | References | Nationals | Resources | F.A.Q. | Contact us|